Azure/azure-sdk/docs/python/clouddiscover.md

 azure.core.settings.set_default_cloud('AzureChinaCloud')

 creds = azure.identity.DefaultAzureCredential() # We will use the Azure China Cloud's authority (https://login.chinacloudapi.cn) since that is what is configured as the default cloud.

+# The default management endpoint from AzureChinaCloud is used
+# (picked up from the resourceManager service entry in of the AzureChinaCloud built-in cloud configuration)
+client = azure.mgmt.compute.ComputeManagementClient(subscriptionId, creds)

 # I can still specify the default authority host to override the default settings...
 public_azure_creds = azure.identity.DefaultAzureCredential(authority='https://login.windows.net')